AFM-SPM/TopoStats/docs/advanced/disordered_tracing.md

 In addition, this smoothing step also tries to preserve mask topology by re-adding any holes back into the mask that lie within the `holearea_min_max` threshold.
 This has the resulting effect of only smoothing the outer edge of the mask.

+If required, the function can also take `null` values for both `dilation_iteration` and `gaussian_sigma` values to return the original grain.
+This is useful for retaining the sample topology when the masking / segmentation is good enough, for example when you use finely-trained deep learning models.

 ### 2. Skeletonisation

 Skeletonisation is the process of reducing a binary image to a single-pixel wide representation.
 This can be done using